Take steps to reduce your colorectal cancer risk

 And like weight and exercise, diet can affect the balance of healthy and unhealthy bacteria in your gut.
 This can affect your cancer risk.

-The American Institute for Cancer Research recommends filling at least two-thirds of your plate with non-starchy vegetables and one-third or less with animal protein like meat and dairy.
+The American Institute for Cancer Research recommends filling at least two-thirds of your plate with non-starchy vegetables and whole grains and one-third or less with lean animal protein or plant-based protein.

 Another factor that may play a role is alcohol.
 There’s some risk for colon cancer, especially rectal cancer, with a high intake of alcohol.